-Here at Good Samaritan, we believe that church begins when we leave the building refreshed, restored and renewed on Sunday morning.
+Here at Good Samaritan, we believe that church is about more than Sunday morning.

 We are continually working to expand our programming to meet the needs and interests of the myriad of folks who enter our doors.
 Help us grow in love of God and neighbor.
-Have an idea for a new group, contact Pastor Stephanie.
+If you have an idea for a new group, contact our Lead Pastor.

 Tuesday Bible Study